 - Enrolling new hires, newly eligible employees, and family members.

-- No cost-sharing requirements for preventive care;
+- Elimination of cost-sharing fees for preventive care

-- Nondiscrimination testing of insured plans;
+- Nondiscrimination testing of insured plans

 7. As an employee, how will I know if my plan is grandfathered?